 Type: White Dry

-Amalthia pairs very well with fresh fish and dishes such as Grilled Sea Bass or Skaros but also with and lightly cooked white meats such as Grilled Chicken Breasts with Lemon, Garlic & Herbs or Turkey Salad.
+Amalthia pairs very well with fresh fish and dishes such as Grilled Sea Bass or Skaros but also with lightly cooked white meats such as Grilled Chicken Breasts with Lemon, Garlic & Herbs or Turkey Salad.

 New wines from one of the island’s foremost wine makers.
 George Cyprus Mail: 29 January 2015